The Answer: Spring bulb that we eat.

 - Till the garden area well, about 8 inches deep, so it will drain.

 - Scrape and reserve about 2 inches of topsoil to the side or in a wheelbarrow.

 - Smooth the planting area and space garlic cloves 6” apart in each direction.

 - Set each clove with the root end down and pointed end up.

 - When you see the cloves are evenly spaced, cover with the reserved soil about 2 inches deep.

 - Next, cover with 6 inches of mulch and let the cloves rest until spring.

 Let the winter winds blow and the snow fall!

-• After a couple weeks you can rub off the extra soil, trim the leaves and keep in an onion bag.
+After a couple of weeks, you can rub off the extra soil, trim the leaves and keep them in an onion bag.
 Store the cured garlic in a cool, dry location – a cellar entry or other spot not too far from the kitchen is good.